How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 Why would you use Chromium OS on Raspberry Pi?

-In a real usage, Chromium OS can have some peaks in the CPU usage depending on what you are doing (as on Google Chrome, more tabs and more apps can slow it a bit).
-But the difference with another OS is that all the Raspberry Pi power is reserved to Chromium, so it should be ok, especially on Raspberry Pi 4.
+In real usage, Chromium OS can have some peaks in CPU usage depending on what you are doing (as on Google Chrome, more tabs and more apps can slow it a bit).
+But the difference with another OS is that all the Raspberry Pi power is reserved for Chromium, so it should be ok, especially on Raspberry Pi 4 or 5.

 Install Chromium OS on Raspberry Pi